Va. gun sales soar to new monthly record in March, topping 80,000 amid COVID-19 fears

 The March surge also occurred despite the cancellation of several gun shows across the state due to Northam’s ban on large gatherings of people.

-Daggit said on Sunday there was a line outside Green Top, which limited the number of customers who could go inside, when he arrived to pick up the shotgun he pre-ordered and purchased online.
+Daggit said there was a line Sunday outside Green Top, which limited the number of customers who could go inside, when he arrived to pick up the shotgun he preordered and purchased online.

 The final transaction took about two hours after Daggit initially waited in line and then in his car, and completed the required criminal background check.